 On January 27, 2014, a trial commenced between ETO against Enterprise Products Partners, L.P. and Enterprise Products Operating LLC (collectively, "Enterprise") and Enbridge (US) Inc. Trial resulted in a verdict in favor of ETO against Enterprise that consisted of \$319 million in compensatory damages and \$595 million in disgorgement to ETO.
-The jury also found that ETO owed Enterprise \$1 million under a reimbursement agreement.
+The jury also found that

+ETO owed Enterprise \$1 million under a reimbursement agreement.
 On July 29, 2014, the trial court entered a final judgment in favor of ETO and awarded ETO \$536 million, consisting of compensatory damages, disgorgement, and pre-judgment interest.
 The trial court also ordered that ETO shall be entitled to recover post-judgment interest and costs of court and that Enterprise is not entitled to any net recovery on its counterclaims.
 Enterprise filed a notice of appeal with the Court of Appeals.
 On July 18, 2017, the Court of Appeals issued its opinion and reversed the trial court's judgment.
 ETO's motion for rehearing to the Court of Appeals was denied.
+On November 27, 2017, ETO filed a Petition for Review with the Texas Supreme Court.
 On June 8, 2018, the Texas Supreme Court ordered briefing on the merits.
-On June 28, 2019, the Texas Supreme Court granted ETO's petition for review and set oral argument for October 8, 2019.
+On June 28, 2019, the Texas Supreme Court granted ETO's petition for review and oral argument was heard on October 8, 2019.
+The parties now await a decision.